Maggione/DeepRec/README.md

 deepWide | 0.7346 | 0.3721 | 202.1 |
 deepFM | 0.7324 | 0.3759 | 233.6 |
 din | 0.7401 | 0.3763 | 331.4 |

+## **Note**
+  1. DeepRec supports the mulit-hot data type by default, sparse matrix is ​​used to store data.
+  2. DeepRec is currently designed only for academic experiments, if the number of samples is larger than 1000w, and feature num is larger than 100w, it may suffer from efficiency issues.
+We are trying to improve efficiency.

 ## References
 - [xDeepFM: Combining Explicit and Implicit Feature Interactions for Recommender Systems](https://arxiv.org/abs/1803.05170)